 Kludges for a weak programming language

-For example, the Strategy pattern can be implemented with a simple anonymous (lambda) function in modern programming languages.
+For example, the Strategy pattern can be implemented with a simple anonymous (lambda) function in most modern programming languages.

-This unification is viewed by many as a dogma and they implement patterns “to the point”, without adapting them to the context of their project.
+Patterns try to systematize approaches that are already widely used.
+This unification is viewed by many as a dogma, and they implement patterns “to the letter”, without adapting them to the context of their project.

+This is the problem that haunts many novices who have just familiarized themselves with patterns.
 Having learned about patterns, they try to apply them everywhere, even in situations where simpler code would do just fine.